-The CSP package has an exposed die paddle on the bottom that efficiently conducts heat to the PCB.
-In order to achieve the optimum performance from the CSP package, give special consideration to the layout of the PCB.
-Use the following layout guidelines for the CSP package:
+The LFCSP package has an exposed die paddle on the bottom that efficiently conducts heat to the PCB.
+To achieve the optimum performance from the LFCSP package, give special consideration to the layout of the PCB.
+Use the following layout guidelines for the LFCSP package:

 - The pad pattern is shown in Figure 27.
-Follow the pad dimension closely for reliable solder joints while maintaining reasonable clearances to prevent solder bridging. - The thermal pad of the CSP package provides a low thermal impedance path (approximately 20°C/W) to the PCB.
-Therefore a properly designed PCB effectively conducts the heat away from the package.
+Follow the pad dimension closely for reliable solder joints, while maintaining reasonable clearances to prevent solder bridging. - The thermal pad of the LFCSP package provides a low thermal impedance path (approximately 20°C/W) to the PCB; therefore, a properly designed PCB effectively conducts the heat away from the package.
 This is achieved by adding thermal vias to the PCB that provide a thermal path to the inner or bottom layers.
-Note that the via diameter is small to prevent the solder from flowing through the via and leaving voids in the thermal pad solder joint.